ACS Axial: An ACS Blog for Strengthening Your Bond With Chemistry Research

 ACS Axial is a blog from The American Chemical Society.
 This ACS blog shares stories from across the society.

 Here are some of the kinds of stories this ACS blog offers:

-ACS Axial will have free research highlights.
-Journal news will appear here.
-There will be career advice for chemists.
+ACS Axial features a variety of free research highlights.
+Journal news appears here first.
+There is plenty of career advice for chemists.
 The site includes news roundups.
 It has interviews, editorials, videos, and podcasts.
 This blog features lab tours.
-Readers will find white papers, e-books, and webinars.
+Readers can find white papers, e-books, and webinars.
 You’ll learn about the editors of ACS publications and recent awards.
-The blog will feature infographics, items about social media, and posts about ACS National Meetings and ACS on Campus events.
+The blog features infographics, items about social media, and posts about ACS National Meetings and ACS on Campus events.
 It has advice on submitting your research.
-There will be history and trivia and items relating to C&EN.
+There is also history and trivia and items relating to C&EN.
 It even has quizzes and contests.

 This is an ACS blog for all kinds of chemists.
 It has stories for applied chemists.
 There are posts for analytical chemists.
 Items for biological chemists are here.
 Materials science & engineering professionals have a home.
 Organic/inorganic chemists are included.
 Physical chemists are welcome.